-If you’re a regular reader of my blog, then you probably already know that my husband and I recently visited Iceland in winter.
+If you’re a regular reader of my blog, then you probably already know that my husband and I recently did a 7 day road trip in Iceland during the winter.
 We absolutely fell in love with the place!
 In fact, it was quite possibly one of our favourite countries we’ve ever visited.
 Why?
 Where do I start…

 Experiencing Iceland in winter was so unique!